Mens Sizing - Richard

 Richard wears | Size | Comments |

-XL | Good / ideal fit | |
+XL | Good fit not too loose, not too tight. | |

-XXL | Good / ideal fit - plenty of room for mid layers.
+XXL | Good fit, plenty of room for mid layers.
 Potentially size down if just riding in summer without layers. | |

 Supershirt 2.0 / Singletrack Jacket / Singletrack Pant